 The etiology is most often autoimmune.
 Risk factors for development of autoimmunity include

-The underlying autoimmune reaction involves autoantibodies against endocrine tissues, cell-mediated autoimmunity, or both and leads to inflammation, lymphocytic infiltration, and partial or complete gland destruction.
+The underlying autoimmune reaction involves autoantibodies against endocrine tissues, cell-mediated autoimmunity Cellular Components of the Immune System The immune system consists of cellular components and molecular components that work together to destroy antigens.
+(See also Overview of the Immune System.)
+Although some antigens (Ags) can... read more , or both and leads to inflammation, lymphocytic infiltration, and partial or complete gland destruction.
 More than one endocrine gland is involved, although clinical manifestations are not always simultaneous.
 The autoimmune reaction and associated immune system dysfunction can also damage nonendocrine tissues.

-Type 1 usually begins in childhood.
+Type 1 polyglandular deficiency, also known as autoimmune polyendocrinopathy candidiasis ectodermal dystrophy (APECED), usually begins in childhood.
+It is caused by mutations in the AIRE gene and is inherited in an autosomal recessive pattern.
 It is defined by the presence of ≥ 2 of the following:

-Candidiasis is usually the initial clinical manifestation, most often occurring in patients < 5 yr.
-Hypoparathyroidism occurs next, usually in patients < 10 yr.
-Lastly, adrenal insufficiency occurs in patients < 15 yr.
-Accompanying endocrine and nonendocrine disorders ( Characteristics of Types 1, 2, and 3 Polyglandular Deficiency Syndromes ) continue to appear at least until patients are about age 40.
+Candidiasis is usually the initial clinical manifestation, most often occurring in patients < 5 years of age.
+Hypoparathyroidism occurs next, usually in patients < 10 years.
+Lastly, adrenal insufficiency occurs in patients < 15 years.
+Accompanying endocrine and nonendocrine disorders (see table Characteristics of Polyglandular Deficiency Syndromes Characteristics of Polyglandular Deficiency Syndromes ) continue to appear at least until patients are about age 40.

-Type 2 usually occurs in adults; peak incidence is age 30.
+Type 2 polyglandular deficiency, also known as Schmidt syndrome, usually occurs in adults; peak incidence is age 30.
 It occurs 3 times more often in women.
+It is associated with certain human leukocyte antigen (HLA) genotypes and exhibits polygenic inheritance.
 It typically manifests with the following:

-More rare features may also be present ( Characteristics of Types 1, 2, and 3 Polyglandular Deficiency Syndromes ).
+More rare features may also be present (see table Characteristics of Polyglandular Deficiency Syndromes Characteristics of Polyglandular Deficiency Syndromes ).

-At least one of a variety of other disorders ( Characteristics of Types 1, 2, and 3 Polyglandular Deficiency Syndromes )
+At least one of a variety of other disorders (see table Characteristics of Polyglandular Deficiency Syndromes Characteristics of Polyglandular Deficiency Syndromes )

 Type 3 does not involve the adrenal cortex.

-The clinical appearance of patients with PDS is the sum of the individual endocrine deficiencies and associated nonendocrine disorders; their symptoms and signs are discussed elsewhere in T he M anual .
+The clinical appearance of patients with polyglandular deficiency syndromes is the sum of the individual endocrine deficiencies and associated nonendocrine disorders; their symptoms and signs are discussed elsewhere in THE MANUAL.
 The deficiencies do not always appear at the same time and may require a period of years to manifest; in such cases they do not follow a particular sequence.